 - Cable / wire

-Also, we should relate the material of the cross rope to the level of experience:
+Also, we should relate the material to the level of experience:

 - Beginners: Licorice or PVC, as they are light and have a certain flexibility.

 - Intermediate: Licorice or cable.
-Liquorice is ideal for speed tricks.
+Licorice is ideal for speed tricks.
 The steel cable is best for speed work.

 - Advanced: Licorice cable or beaded (according to the personal goal).

-The Material of the rope depending on the Sport you practice
+The Material depends on the Sport you practice

 For fitness, the metal cables for speed, with ball bearing swivels, are the main.
 With this type, they manage to make double or triple skippings with ease and speed.

-For those who like Jump Rope Tricks, freestyle cross ropes with more extended handles, and use the beaded material.
+For those who like tricks, freestyle cross ropes with more extended handles, and use the beaded material.

 The materials you should avoid